Introducing The Way of the Buddha, an immersive online learning experience from IMS.

 In designing The Way of the Buddha, we kept both of these aspects in mind – the power of even the smallest part, and the vision of life created by the whole.
 And, we celebrate the value of the oral tradition, even in an online age.

 My wish for this program was to have IMS teachers choose the topic or topics they were most passionate about to present, and I’m so happy to say that is what happened.
 Throughout the program, many themes will recur—mindfulness, the causes of suffering, lovingkindness, equanimity or peace—and I think, for those who register for several or all of the sections, it will be interesting to hear the voices and choices of different teachers on what is most essential to address.

 IMS co-founder Joseph Goldstein will begin this new program with a session on an essential teaching: the truth of one dharma.
 A new set of teachings will follow each month throughout the year, drawing on the wisdom of both the elder and the newer IMS teachers of the Dharma.
 I hope you will join us on this journey toward self-discovery and liberation.

 Each program module will include a weekly dharma talk and guided meditation, plus supplemental articles, talks, contemplations, and reflection questions.
 You may sign up by month, or sign up for the full course for a complete curriculum on the core teachings of the Dharma path.

-For this full, year-long course, IMS sliding scale fees are $525, $850, or $1075.
-(Modules can also be purchased separately.)
+For this program, sliding scale fees are $525, $850, or $1075.
+Please select the highest rate you can reasonably afford.
 We also offer a scholarship fee of $200, and no-fee enrollment for those who request a fee-waiver.
 Our “Pay What You Can Afford" system supports the cultivation of a dynamic and inclusive community and contributes to the health and vibrancy of the sangha.
 Email firstname.lastname@example.org

-for more information or to request a scholarship or no-fee enrollment.
+for more information or to request a no-fee enrollment.